At the Immigrant's Table

 What is date syrup?

-Dates are high in vitamins and minerals, low in calories, and a natural source of potassium.
-As such, date syrup is an excellent option if you prefer to skip the sugar.
+Natural dates are high in vitamins and minerals, low in calories, and a natural source of potassium.
+As such, date molasses is an excellent option if you prefer to skip the refined sugars or white sugars.
 The taste and color are rich, with a caramel-like flavor that can be used to replace honey or maple syrup in various recipes.

 Date syrup has been around for over 6,000 years and is believed to have originated somewhere in the Middle East.
 This would make sense considering the area's richness in date palms, prized as a symbol of prosperity and hospitality to this day in much of the Arab world.